amm33/tdd-student-store-starter/README.md

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

-Shout Out to the TA Nick and the instructor Moe for helping me.
+Shout Out to the TA Nick and the instructor Moe for helping me with any difficulites I had during this project.